Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Dataset Information and Additional Experimental Results

 \subsection{Checking Robustness of Affinity Scores}

 By design, the affinity scores and the impossibility results we have considered apply to a specific hypergraph with a fixed set of hyperedges.
 In the main text, we therefore used all available hyperedge information when plotting results for each dataset we considered.
 Building a hypergraph from real data can be a noisy and imperfect process, and affinity scores will therefore vary depending on the quality of data and availability of group information in each context.
-We now use a simple bootstrapping procedure to show that the basic pattern of affinity scores for all of the hypergraphs we consider is stable to perturbations in the data.
-Given a hypergraph $H$ with $m_k$ hyperedges of size $k$, we sample $m_k$ of these hyperedges with replacement and compute typed affinity scores from the set of sampled hyperedges in each case.
-We repeat the process 100 times for each dataset, and then compute the mean and standard error for the resulting ratio scores.
-Result on paper co-authorship, congress bill co-sponsorship, and TripAdvisor reviews are particularly robust to perturbations in the data.
-Average affinity and ratio scores are nearly identical to results on the entire hypergraph, and there is a very small standard error (Fig.~\ref{fig:main3}).
-Affinity and ratio scores for group pictures vary slightly more depending on the sample, but still preserve the same shape and pattern.
+We use a simple bootstrapping procedure to show that the basic patterns in affinity, ratio, and normalized bias scores for all of the hypergraphs we consider are stable to perturbations in the data.
+Given a hypergraph $H$ with $m_k$ hyperedges of size $k$, we sample $m_k$ of these hyperedges with replacement and compute typed affinity, ratio, and normalized bias scores from the set of sampled hyperedges in each case.
+We repeat the process 100 times for each dataset, and then compute the mean and standard error for the resulting ratio scores. { Figures~\ref{fig:main3} and~\ref{fig:photos2} display bootstrapping results for ratio scores.
+The same observations about robustness apply to affinity scores and normalized bias scores as well.} Results on paper co-authorship, congress bill co-sponsorship, TripAdvisor reviews, and Walmart shopping trips are particularly robust to perturbations in the data.
+Average scores when bootstrapping are nearly identical to scores obtain when using the entire hypergraph, and there is a very small standard error (Fig.~\ref{fig:main3}).
+Scores for group pictures vary slightly more depending on the sample, but still preserve the same shape and pattern.
 We observe the same basic differences among pictures with regard to group type (wedding, family, or general group picture) and size (Fig.~\ref{fig:photos2}).